 You can grow vine type vegetables like Runner beans or fragrant vines like clematis, climbing rose, honeysuckle, and jasmine to cover the fence.

-Most of the basic stuff to get you going is included on my greenhouse gardening page.
 If you haven't got a greenhouse and have someone to help dismantle and collect a secondhand greenhouse, have a look at the used greenhouses listed for free.
 You can post a request for a used greenhouse in your area for free.

 Caring for your back in the garden and gardening with a bad back